bgcasey/code_standards/README.md

     - Chapter .Rmd files: Individual sections of your Bookdown document (e.g., introduction, methodology, results).
     - A compiled "book" (e.g. PDF or HTML)

-### README.md
-The **“front door”** to your project—an overview and instructions for replication or collaboration.

-  - Explains the project’s goals, scope, and context.
-  - Details how to set up the environment (required libraries, data sources, program languages).
-  - Guides others (and your future self) on how to run the project steps or locate key files.

 ### Putting It All Together